-Passive recreation: activities that occur on trails or in manicured spaces that do not require specific infrastructure to undertake as an individual or group but may require minimal equipment.
-Examples include hiking, bird and wildlife watching, and picnicking.

-Active recreation: recreational activities that occur on trails that require specific infrastructure, staff support, and/or require specialized equipment.
-Examples of such activities include mountain biking, horseback riding, cross-country skiing, offroad motorcycling, ATV/side-by-side riding, 4x4 off-road use.

-Resource-based recreation: hunting and fishing in accordance with Provincial regulations.

-Flood management infrastructure: any GRCA owned or managed dams, channels, and flood warning monitoring equipment.

-Restoration/stewardship: GRCA land is managed to protect the natural features and functions through active restoration, stewardship activities, and forest management.
+- Passive recreation: activities that occur on trails or in manicured spaces that do not require specific infrastructure to undertake as an individual or group but may require minimal equipment.
+Examples include hiking, bird and wildlife watching, and picnicking. - Active recreation: recreational activities that occur on trails that require specific infrastructure, staff support, and/or require specialized equipment.
+Examples of such activities include mountain biking, horseback riding, cross-country skiing, off-road motorcycling, ATV/side-by-side riding, 4x4 off-road use.
+Active recreation includes cycling and horseback riding given the requirement for the Authority to designate where those activities can occur based on Ontario Regulation 688/21 Rules of Conduct in Conservation Areas. - Resource-based recreation: hunting and fishing in accordance with Provincial regulations. - No recreation: neither passive, active, nor resource-based recreation is permitted within the area of land defined as no recreation.
+This can be an entire parcel or an area of land within a parcel. - Flood management infrastructure: any GRCA owned or managed dams, channels, and flood warning monitoring equipment. - Restoration/stewardship: GRCA land is managed to protect the natural features and functions through active restoration, stewardship activities, and forest management.